 One of the best ways to make sure that your trip to Vietnam is an unforgettable one is to plan it around the time of the festivals celebrated in the country.
 Inspired by the Chinese Lunar calendar, most of the cultural events and festivals in Vietnam are celebrated during specific times of the year.
 These festivals will not only let you witness and absorb the culture of the country but also give you a soul-touching experiene.
 So, the next time you visit Vietnam keep these festivals in mind to turn your holiday into extraordinary!

-While majority of the biggest festivals take place in the beginning of the year, it happens to be the perfect time to witness Vietnam in all its might.
+While majority of the biggest Vietnam festivals 2020 take place in the beginning of the year, it happens to be the perfect time to witness the country in all its might.
 Take a look at some of the best Vietnam holidays and festivals that you must not miss during your next trip to this enchanting city.

 1. Tet Nguyen Dan

 Also known as Vietnam Lunar New Year, Tet Nguyen Dan is an important festival in the list of traditional festivals in Vietnam.
 This Vietnamese festival is celebrated to thank the Gods for the arrival of spring while the locals pay respects to their ancestors and get together with family members to welcome the New Year.
-During this festival, bustling big cities like Hanoi and Ho Chi Minh City are less crowded as many people travel back to their hometowns to celebrate with family.
+During this spring festival in Vietnam the bustling big cities like Hanoi and Ho Chi Minh City are less crowded as many people travel back to their hometowns to celebrate with family.
 Hanoi is a great place to enjoy Tet as Hanoi Opera House often hosts wonderful parties and firework displays at night while in the morning, you can see locals lighting incense and praying to ancestors at Ngoc Son Temple or Quan Su Pagoda.
-Don’t forget to be a part of Tet festival in vietnam 2019 when exploring the country.
+Don’t forget to be a part of Tet festival in vietnam 2020when exploring the country.

 Cambodia Vietnam Honeymoon Packages on TravelTriangle